John D. Hershey: Early life and education

 Born in Mifflintown, Pennsylvania, Hershey graduated from Juniata High School in 2011.
 He earned a Bachelor of Arts degree in economics and international relations from Messiah University in 2015.

 Career

 Hershey began his career working for a non-profit organization in East Africa.
 He later served in the office of Congressman Charlie Dent.
 He was elected to the Pennsylvania House of Representatives in November 2018 and assumed office on December 1, 2018.
+He was defeated by Perry Stambaugh in the 2022 primary elections after being redistricted into the 86th district.

-Hershey currently sits on the Agriculture & Rural Affairs, Appropriations, Government Oversight, Health, and Judiciary committees.
+Hershey served on the Agriculture & Rural Affairs, Appropriations, Government Oversight, Health, and Judiciary committees during his tenure.